AUTOMATIC1111/stable-diffusion-webui/Features.md

 - grab the config from [`configs/alt-diffusion-inference.yaml`](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/configs/alt-diffusion-inference.yaml) and put it into same place as the checkpoint, renaming it to have same filename (i.e. if your checkpoint is named `ad.ckpt`, the config should be named `ad.yaml`)
 - select the new checkpoint from the UI

 Mechanically, attention/emphasis mechanism (see below in features) is supported, but seems to have much less effect, probably due to how Alt-Diffusion is implemented.
 Clip skip is not supported, the setting is ignored.
+It is recommended to run with `--xformers.` Adding additional memory-saving flags such as `--xformers --medvram` does not work.

 See the PR for more info: https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/5238

 # Stable Diffusion 2.0
 ## Basic models
 Models are supported: 768-v-ema.ckpt ([model](https://huggingface.co/stabilityai/stable-diffusion-2/blob/main/768-v-ema.ckpt), [config](https://raw.githubusercontent.com/Stability-AI/stablediffusion/main/configs/stable-diffusion/v2-inference-v.yaml)) and 512-base-ema.ckpt ([model](https://huggingface.co/stabilityai/stable-diffusion-2-base/blob/main/512-base-ema.ckpt), [config](https://raw.githubusercontent.com/Stability-AI/stablediffusion/main/configs/stable-diffusion/v2-inference.yaml)).
-2.1 checkpoints should also work.
+2.1 checkpoints use the same corresponding config file, just rename them to the model name.

 - download the checkpoint (from here: https://huggingface.co/stabilityai/stable-diffusion-2)
 - put it into `models/Stable-Diffusion` directory
 - grab the config from SD2.0 repository and put it into same place as the checkpoint, renaming it to have same filename (i.e. if your checkpoint is named `768-v-ema.ckpt`, the config should be named `768-v-ema.yaml`)
 - select the new checkpoint from the UI

-Train tab will most likely be broken for the 2.0 models.

 If 2.0 or 2.1 is generating black images, enable full precision with `--no-half` or try using the `--xformers` optimization.